OAuth 2

 - Then send ajax calls for data with http header "Authorization: Bearer xxx"

-- → https://server/auth?client_id=1&response_type=token
+- → https://server/auth?client_id=1&response_type=code

 Authorization Code Flow (Server-side)